 If you’re a doctor (or other health care professional), yours is one of the most valued and prestigious fields in our society.
-So why do so many medical professionals have such a hard time qualifying to buy a home?
+So why do so many medical professionals have such a hard time qualifying to buying a home?
 There are several reasons:

 High Student Loan Debt.